reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 {{% image alt="SQS queue" src="images/posts/aws-sqs/sqs-queue.png" %}}

-## Sending Message to a Standard SQS Queue
+## Sending a Message to a Standard SQS Queue
-We can send a message to an SQS Queue either from the AWS console or from an application using the AWS SDK.
+We can send a message to an SQS queue either from the AWS console or from an application using the AWS SDK.

 Let us send a message to the queue that we created earlier from a Java program as shown below: